-Before we get into details, note that prior to doing the first unit of coursework, we will have a live session in Microsoft Teams, where I will review everything that this video shows.
+Before we get into details, note that prior to doing the first unit of coursework, we will have a 45-minute live Kickoff session in Microsoft Teams, where I will review everything that this video/transcript shows.
 So, if you have any troubles following along with this video, no worries, just bring your questions to that live session in Microsoft Teams.

-For the summer of 2023, that session is Thursday, June 1, at 10 p.m.
-EST. You should have received an invitation to join the Microsoft Teams meeting scheduled for that time.
+For the summer of 2024, there are various sessions on Thursday, Friday and Saturday, May 30, May 31 and June 1.
+You should have received an invitation to join the Microsoft Teams meetings scheduled for those times - pick whichever one suits you best.